darksaber2311/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 A classic Tic-Tac-Toe game built with HTML5 Canvas and vanilla JavaScript.
-Play against an AI opponent with smooth animations and visual feedback.
+Play against a Computer opponent with smooth animations and visual feedback.

 ## 🎮 Features